Six Key Points to Consider When Reviewing a Severance Agreement

 These tips may help you evaluate your severance package.
 Each case is different so mileage may vary.
-It’s a great idea to consult with an experienced New York severance lawyer.
+It’s a great idea to consult with an experienced New York severance lawyer.1.
+What is the Severance Pay Schedule?

 Many companies will propose a payout in 30 or 45 days after execution of the severance agreement.
 There is no reason to wait that long and companies will often shorten the payout date to 10 or 15 days upon request.
 Also, companies often propose a payout over time that basically keeps you on the payroll for a period of time.
 A lump sum payment is preferable because you get all of the money immediately.
-Pay outs over time can be disrupted if something comes up – avoid these potential issues with an early lump sum payment.
+Pay outs over time can be disrupted if something comes up – avoid these potential issues with an early lump sum payment.2.
+Are Outplacement Services Offered?

 If so, determine if you need those services.
 Most people do not want them anymore.
-If you don’t need those services, ask to have the cash equivalent.
+If you don’t need those services, ask to have the cash equivalent.3.
+Are the Severance Payments Subject to a Mitigation Offset?

 For example, if you get a new job within a certain time frame, are you required to pay back an amount or have the payments reduced?
 Obviously you want to avoid any offsets if you find a new job.
 If an offset clause is included in your agreement, ask to have it removed.
 Companies usually agree to do this.
 The point of a severance package is to end the relationship so why create new ties.